leolama/Bitburner/README.md

 # Github fetch
 Copy `gitfetch.js` into a new script and edit if needed.
 Run it from the terminal and ez

+You'll have to un-comment the if statement in `autoexec.js`